Mirantis/hmc/README.md

 ```

 > [!NOTE]
-> Make sure you have no HMC ManagedCluster objects left in the cluster prior to
+> Make sure you have no HMC ClusterDeployment objects left in the cluster prior to
 > Management deletion

 2. Remove the `hmc` Helm release: